 If you are unsure or worried about anything, please call your midwife.

-How does the contraction feel?
+How does the Contraction Feel?

 During contraction, the uterus will tighten and then relax.
 For some people, contractions may feel like extreme pain.

-(especially later in pregnancy).
+You may have Contractions And Signs of Labor (especially later in pregnancy).
 These contractions are called Braxton Hicks contractions and are usually painless.

 As labor progresses, your contractions will become longer, stronger, and more frequent.
 During the contraction, the muscles tighten, and the pain increases.
 If you put your hands on your abdomen, you will feel more and more difficult.
 When the muscles relax, the pain disappears and you will feel less firmness.